kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 #### class method vs class property
 `render()` is a class method, but any function declared is actually a class property,
 #### arrow function
-In React you could have onClick handles which is not actually a class method but a class property,
+In React you could have onClick handles which is not actually a class method but a class property, if you have a function inside a function where you have the `this` keyword, `this` key word belongs to inner function but not the class outside, arrow function doesn't have its own `this`,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3NzA1MzY0OCwtMTI2NjAyMzA3MCw3NT
+eyJoaXN0b3J5IjpbNzc3NjI2NDYzLC0xMjY2MDIzMDcwLDc1OT
-k1ODA2NzksNzIzOTEwNzA3LDIwNzU5ODA2NDksMTUzNzcyNTk0
+U4MDY3OSw3MjM5MTA3MDcsMjA3NTk4MDY0OSwxNTM3NzI1OTQx
-MSw2NTQzNjkyMTZdfQ==
+LDY1NDM2OTIxNl19
 -->